MANHATTAN, NYC, SOCIAL SKILLS GROUPS

 High School: Social skills for high-school-age are taught through role-playing, storytelling, mock interviews, and learning about pragmatics (staying on topic, using gestures, and body language).
 Social communication skills include using language for different reasons, changing language for the listener or situation, and taking turns.
 By observing different scenarios and identifying varying emotions and nonverbal communication, students improve their social communication skills.

-Looking for an online social skills tutor?
-Contact Us!
+Looking for an online social skills therapist Contact Us!

 Or Click for Online Social Skills Registration